bmarieg/Beth-Graham-Coding-Portfolio/README.md

 Welcome!

-I am using this repository as a coding portfolio (it is not intended as a software package).
+I am using this repository as a coding and teaching portfolio.
 It is a work in progress!

-Table of Contents:
+### Table of Contents:

+#### Coding:

 - ["Search and Fetch from Entrez with Biopython"](https://github.com/bmarieg/Beth-Graham-Coding-Portfolio/blob/949dabb60c34dfda469bd6fc058f8b454cc93471/Search%20and%20fetch%20from%20Entrez%20with%20Biopython.ipynb):